 - They take advantage of others to reach their own goals.

-- They feel that they are special and others need to treat them as such.
+- Feel that they are special, and others need to treat them as such.

 - They are often preoccupied with ideas of success, power, intelligence, or the perfect romance.

 - Believe that they are skilled at romance and are a real catch.

 - They are often unfaithful, as they are always on the lookout for a better, more attractive partner that will shower them with more attention.